bbc/tams/docs/adr/0056-roles-in-collections.md

 * Good, because it simplifies client implementations that need not worry about the "correct" value of `role`.
 * Good, because it avoids a breaking change to the specification.
 * Good, because it provides an optional stable ordering and default-selection behaviour in UIs and players.
 * Bad, because it forces clients to make additional requests to locate all the data they need.

+### Option 4c: Capture editorial purpose elsewhere, use `role` as an optional label, insist list is sorted

+As Option 4a, except indicate that collections are a sorted list and that sort order should be retained when displayed (e.g. in a UI) and for selecting defaults.

+* Good, because it keeps properties of the Source/Flow on that object, instead of in the collection.
+* Good, because it simplifies client implementations that need not worry about the "correct" value of `role`.
+* Good, because it avoids a breaking change to the specification.
+* Good, because it provides an optional stable ordering and default-selection behaviour in UIs and players.
+* Good, because the sort order is simple and intuitive.
+* Neutral, because service implementations must capture the sort order of the list.
+* Bad, because it forces clients to make additional requests to locate all the data they need.